 Then we slid along the coast in pursuit of Bosa, a true Sardinian gem embedded in the banks of river Fiume Temo.
 It was a dreamy ride.
 The tortuous path led us South with the setting sun, rocky shores, and shimmering water on our right.

 Bosa invited us to its medieval alleys and hidden corners.
 In the late evening, we had dinner at a traditional restaurant (fat, chain-smoking chef included) right next to the river.
 I looked at the placid mirror of the water and a single fish jumped out to a considerable height only to fall back in with a big splash.
 It reminded me of the famous haiku by Matsuo Basho:

 a frog jumps into

 the sound of water

 We traveled across the country through its barren roads for hours.
 The inner land is scorched by the sun and adorned by ragged mountains and there were many Nuraghes along the way.
-These ancient structures were left in Sardinia by a mysterious civilization which existed here between 1900 and 730 BCE.
+These ancient structures were left in Sardinia by a mysterious civilization that existed here between 1900 and 730 BCE.
 It’s estimated there are around 7000 of these edifices around the island.
 There were certainly more Nuraghes than cars on the road.

 After the long ride (and buying some homemade-strong-dessert-wine) we settled on Costa Paradiso which somehow reminded me of Big Sur in California.
 In this secluded place, we finally found one of these paradise beaches Sardinia is known for.
 All this going and going, and then finally you set your feet in the warm sand, light up a thin cigarette, and plainly lie down like a boss.
 It was a beautiful feeling calling for a celebration and more Italian food.